-- application of transfer pricing legislation to pre 1 July 2010 grandfathered arrangements and bringing them within the scope of transfer pricing law.
+- Repealing pre 1 July 2010 grandfathered arrangements and bringing them within the scope of transfer pricing; and